vszakats/hb/README.md

    - `HB_REBUILD_EXTERN=yes`

      Rebuild extern headers.
-It is meant for developers doing Harbour code modifications and releases.
+For developers doing Harbour code updates and releases.
 Default: `no`

    - `HB_REBUILD_PARSER=yes`

      Rebuild language parser sources.
-You only need this if your are Harbour core developer modifying grammar rules (.y).
+You only need this if your are Harbour core developer updating grammar rules (.y).
 Requires GNU Bison 1.28 or upper in `PATH`.
 Default: `no`

    - `HB_BUILD_MODE=[cpp|c]`

      Set default build mode to C++ or C. Default: `c`

-     This option serves only to test Harbour code base for issues revealed by stricter C++ compiler rules and/or for C/C++ interoperability issues.
+     This serves only to test Harbour code base for issues revealed by stricter C++ compiler rules and/or to ensure C/C++ interoperability.
      C++ mode is deprecated and not supported for production use.

    - `HB_BUILD_POSTRUN_HOST=[<l>]`

      Run space separated `<l>` list of commands after successfully finishing a build.
-Commands will be run in the host binary directory.
+Commands will run in the host binary directory.

    - `HB_BUILD_POSTRUN=[<l>]`

      Run space separated `<l>` list of commands after successfully finishing a build.
-Commands will be run in the target binary directory if possible to run on the host platform.
+Commands will run in the target binary directory if possible to run on the host platform.

 ## Cross-builds